 1200 South

-1200 South is an east-west (E/W) local road which, at least in the vicinity of the study area, exists only to offer a connection between Towne Centre Bvld. and University Ave.
+1200 South is an east-west (E/W) local road which, at least in the vicinity of the study area, exists only to offer a connection between Towne Centre Blvd. and University Ave.
 It runs about 350 feet along the north edge of the proposed Dream Town, and has 3 eastbound (EB) lanes and 2 westbound (WB) lanes.
 The 2 WB lanes offer a left- and right-turning movement, respectively (onto Towne Centre Blvd.), and there is no through movement since 1200 South and Towne Centre Bvld. form a T-intersection.
 The 3 EB lanes offer a left, through, and right-turn movement, either onto University Ave. for the turning movements or into a parking lot for the through movement.
 There is no posted speed limit, and a raised median prevents left turns onto or off of this road.

 University Avenue (US-189)